scionproto/scion/doc/dev/design/protobuf-API-version.rst

 Examples:

-- Changes that are backwards compatible, such as adding a request or service to an api requires only an increment of the 'api_version'.
+- Changes that are backwards compatible, such as adding a request or service to an api requires only an increment of the `api_version`.
-- Removing a request or service requires incrementing the 'api_version' and the 'component_version'.
-To maintain backward compatibility, this would probably also result in a new 'proto' file.
+- Removing a request or service requires incrementing the `api_version` and the `component_version`.
+To maintain backward compatibility, this would probably also result in a new `.proto` file.

 TBD: